 Italian bees is a type of bee race that is usually more commonly found in North America.
 Italian bees use less propolis than the darker types of bees.
 To identify the Italian bee check out for bands on their abdomen in a brown or yellow color.
 The major weakness of the Italian bees is that they are usually more susceptible to robbing and drifting.

 Cordovan Italian bees are a subset of the Italian bees, but are distinguished based on their color.
 They are usually a little gentler than the Italian bee but in contrast to the Italian they tend to rob more.
 They are distinguished by their distinctive yellow color but they don’t have the color black.
 Unlike the Italian bees that have legs and heads that are black, the cordovan bees have legs that are purplish and heads that are purplish too.

 Starline bees are bred from various Italian bee strains.
 The Starlines are usually very productive and also very active, creating tremendous amounts of honey, however the second generation queen is ineffective and you’ll need to re-queen every year.

 The Caucasian bee

-The Caucasian bees are usually distinguished by a distinctive silver gray to dark brown color.
+Caucasian bees are usually distinguished by a distinctive silver gray to dark brown color.
 Compared to the Italian bees, they tend to be a little slower during the spring.
-The Caucasian bees are generally even gentler than the Italian bees.
-They are usually not as productive as the Italian bees but are less prone to robbing.
+They are generally even gentler than the Italian bees and are usually not as productive as the Italian bees but are less prone to robbing.
 They are known to do propolis a lot more than the Italian bees.

 The Russian bees